KDE/ktexteditorpreviewplugin/README.md

 This repository contains the KTextEditor Document Preview Plugin, a plugin for the editor [Kate](https://www.kate-editor.org/), the IDE [KDevelop](https://www.kdevelop.org/), or other software using the [KTextEditor](https://api.kde.org/frameworks/ktexteditor/html/index.html) framework.

-The plugin enables a live preview of the currently edited text document in the final format.
-For the display it uses the [KParts](https://api.kde.org/frameworks/kparts/html/index.html) plugin which is currently selected as the preferred one for the MIME type of the document.
-If there is no matching KParts plugin, no preview is possible.
+The plugin enables a live preview of the currently edited text document in the final format, in the sidebar (Kate) or as tool view (KDevelop).
+So when editing e.g. a Markdown text or an SVG image, the result is instantly visible next to the source text.
+For the display the plugin uses that [KParts](https://api.kde.org/frameworks/kparts/html/index.html) plugin which is currently selected as the preferred one for the MIME type of the document.
+If there is no KParts plugin for that type, no preview is possible.

 ## Build and install the plugin